 Shopping around to make sure you find the best deal on a loan is financially smart.
 Getting the best interest rate and terms possible, especially on a mortgage, could save you thousands or even tens of thousands of dollars over the life of a large loan.
-And we can thank the internet for allowing us access to hundreds of lenders where we can kick their tires and explore what kinds of deals we can get.
+And we can thank the internet for allowing us access to hundreds of lenders where we can explore what kinds of deals we can get.

 What Is a Credit Inquiry?